Notes

 7

-• Shelley drowned in 1827 while sailing.
-Shelley's body washed ashore several days later.
+- Shelley drowned in 1827 while sailing.
+Shelley's body washed ashore

 But doth suffer a sea-change